Guzzur/java-rmi/README.md

 RMIs in turn fell in popularity with the rise of the internet, particularly in the 2000s.

-### RMI General information
+### RMI in general

-- Enables delivery of data between 2 and more different applications (usually client-server)
+The RMI enables delivery of data between 2 and more different applications (usually client-server) while using TCP under the hood without forcing you to "read bits" from the network.
+The Server publishes the methods that the Clients can be using.
+The Client receives these methods in a runtime and the remaining is magic.
-- Uses TCP

 #### The classic low-level model

 - TCP connections using sockets
 - Stream or object writing/reading

 #### The RMI model

 - Client calls methods on the Server
 - Object Oriented
 - Over TCP implementation, makes developer use methods, not low-level sockets and data management

 ### What using RMI looks and feels like